Medical expert of the article

 5 |

-Muscle tone can be defined and palpable:
+Muscle tone can also be determined by palpation:

-- 1 st degree - the muscle is soft;
+- 1st degree - the muscle is soft;

-The main provisions used at MMT:
+The main provisions applied in MMT:

 - initial position of the patient during testing (test position);